 The company is gradually trying to co-operate with suppliers who meet the environmental criteria which are set by standards.
-So up to the present time 50% of suppliers operate, minimum, with an environmental management system and ISO14001 certification.
+So up to the present time, at least 50% of the company's suppliers operate with an environmental management system and ISO14001 certification.